hnguyen5721/gatsby-starter-netlify-cms/src/pages/products/index.md

   anyone.
 intro:
   blurbs:
+    - image: /img/safari-pinned-tab.svg
+      text: something to add here sushi
+    - image: /img/tutorials.png
+      text: >
+        Love a great cup of coffee, but never knew how to make one?
+Bought a fancy new Chemex but have no clue how to use it?
+Don't worry, we’re here to help.
+You can schedule a custom 1-on-1 consultation with our baristas to learn anything you want to know about coffee roasting and brewing.
+        Email us or call the store for details.
     - image: /img/coffee.png
       text: >
         We sell green and roasted coffee beans that are sourced directly from